nitrojacob/nitrojacob.github.io/courses/CommunicationEnggLab.md

 # List of Experiments
   * IF Amplifier using transistor
-  * AM Modulator & demodulator using discrete components
+  * AM Generation using discrete components
+  * AM Detection using envelope detector
   * FM modulator using 555
-  * FM modulation and demodulation using PLL
+  * FM Modulation and Demodulation using PLL
-  * Frequency multiplier using PLL
+  * Frequency Multiplier using PLL

   * Pulse Amplitude Modulation and Demodulation
     * [Video](https://youtu.be/gmg7Xwr1I6s)